ahlstromcj/seq66/README.md

-# README for Seq66 0.99.25 2026-06-06
+# README for Seq66 0.99.26 2026-07-06

 __Seq66__ MIDI sequencer/live-looper with a hardware-sampler grid interface;
 pattern banks, triggers, and playlists for song management; scale and chord aware piano-roll; song layout for creative composition; control/status via MIDI automation, and mute-groups to enable/disable sets of patterns.
 Tools for live performance and for composing great-sounding MIDI tracks.
 Supports the Non/New Session Manager; can run headless and on a small computer like the Pi.
+And now it provides a form of MIDI Learn.
 It does not support audio samples, just MIDI.

 __Seq66__ Seq24/Kepler34 on steroids with
 modern C++ and new features.
 Linux and Windows users can build this application